Cyberbot777/scheduling-demo/README.md

 **Richard Hall**
 Full-Stack Engineer with expertise in modern web technologies, AI integration, and scalable system design.

-Built for YuziCare as a demonstration of production-ready scheduling system development.
+Built as a neutral demo of production-ready scheduling system development.